AI Credits Trend

 - openai — pure per-token usage pricing.
 No credits per se, but token metering is the entire model.

 - anthropic — seat plans with usage limits that increase by tier.
 API is pure per-token.
+Enterprise seats now unbundled: $20/user/mo flat, all usage billed separately at standard API rates.

 - bolt — token-metered AI app builder.
 Plans differ by token allowance.